-In carrying out its responsibilities, it takes full account of the Code of Good for Governance English Colleges issued by the Association of Colleges in March 2015, which it formally adopted in July 2015 and the Accountability annex to the foundation code that was issued in March 2013 and adopted by the College in July 2014.
+In carrying out its responsibilities, it takes full account of and adopts the Code of Good Governance for English Colleges issued by the Association of Colleges that includes any Code amendments or revisions.

 The College is an exempt charity within the meaning of Part 3 of the Charities Act 2011.
 The Board - who are also the Trustees for the purposes of the charities Act 2011 - can confirm that they have had due regard for the charity commission's guidance on public benefit and that the required statements appear elsewhere in these financial statements.